Florida Cast Iron Pipe Damage Claims Attorney

 Corrosion also leads to weakened, leaky pipes, which can raise consumer water bills and slowly leak sewage into personal and local water supplies.
 Left unmitigated, these damages can lead to total failure, resulting in major sewage leaks and devastating water damage to structures, lawns, and other property.
 A sewer backup into the home can be particularly detrimental to your property as well as to your health because you could potentially be exposed to harsh chemical additives, bacteria, pathogens, and other harmful substances.

-Signs of Ongoing Cast Iron Pipe Failure
+What are Signs of Ongoing Cast Iron Pipe Failure?

 Corroded cast iron pipes can show several signs before failing completely.

 - Rust and other sediments from corrosion can result in slow drains.

 - The same buildup can cause water backups.